twentyideas/mrm-preset/README.md

 # mrm-preset

-mrm preset to set up nvm, eslint, prettier, lint-staged, husky, and typescript
+mrm preset to set up nvm, eslint, prettier, lint-staged, husky, and typescript.

+Also includes a separate task for [publishing npm libraries](#publish-to-npm).

 ## Usage